How to Freeze your Credit

 A credit freeze is a process that prevents anyone from accessing your credit report without your permission.
 When you place a freeze on your credit report, the credit bureaus fortify your report and put in place strict security measures to ensure that no one can access your personal information.

-This means that if a creditor, lender, or anyone else tries to access your credit report to check your credit history, they will be unable to do so.
-As a result, it’s nearly impossible for someone to open a new line of credit in your name, which can protect you from identity theft and other forms of financial fraud.
+This means that if a creditor, lender, or anyone else requests your credit report, they cannot do so.
+As a result, it’s nearly impossible for someone to open a new line of credit in your name.
+You are then protected from identity theft and other forms of financial fraud.

-It’s important to note that a credit freeze will not affect your credit score and will not prevent you from using your existing credit cards or loans.
+It’s important to note that a credit freeze will not affect your credit score nor prevent you from using your existing credit cards or loans.
 Additionally, you can unfreeze your credit at any time, which makes it easy to access your credit report for important transactions like taking out a loan or applying for a credit card.

 Benefits of freezing your credit